Student Budget Consultation 2019, the students have spoken!

 About the Student Budget Consultation

-CIVIX-Québec is a registered charity dedicated to building the skills and habits of active and engaged citizenship among young Quebecers.
-CIVIX-Québec provides experiential learning opportunities to help young Quebecers practice their rights and responsibilities as citizens and connect with their democratic institutions.
+CIVIX-Quebec is a non-profit organization dedicated to building the habits of active and engaged citizenship among young Quebecers.
+CIVIX-Quebec provides experiential learning opportunities to help students practice their rights and responsibilities as citizens and connect with their democratic institutions.

-Click here to view a map of registered schools.
+Click here to view the map of registered schools.